jwaldrip/tug/README.md

 If your repo has a `Dockerfile`, tug will use it to build and run your app in [Docker][docker] while setting up appropriate port forwarding and file synchronization.

-Your `Dockerfile` should do the following:
+For Tug to work most effectively your `Dockerfile` should include the following:

-* Expose the listening web port using an `EXPOSE` statement
+* The listening web port should be specified with an `EXPOSE` statement
-* Inject the code into the container with an `ADD` statement
+* The app's code should be included from the local directory using an `ADD` statement
-* Start the app using a `CMD` statement
+* The app's startup command should be defined using `CMD`

 ##### Example Dockerfile